sirspudd/sirspudd.github.io/_posts/2016-08-20-qt-pi3-fedora-aarch64.md

 Install weston and the mesa-dri-drivers, and weston-launch immediately starts to work, proving that the system is sane and ready for further use.
 My goal was to build Qt since I like to control what is running, and how it is built, but establishing the state of the system provided Qt is increasingly of interest to me as desktop distros are starting to cover non-X11 centric usage in an increasingly capable fashion.

 Turns out the shipped Qt 5.6 on the Pi is actually very sane.
-Copying across the cube example from qtbase, and compiling/running it on the target proves that Qt is running with full hardware acceleration.
+Copying across the cube example from qtbase, and compiling/running it on the target with:

+./cube -platform eglfs

+proves that Qt is running with full hardware acceleration.
 Again awesome.
+Attempting to run qmlscene:

+qmlscene -platform eglfs foo.qml

-Attempting to run qmlscene with a minimal QML application however crashes.
+with a minimal QML application however crashes.
 Building my own Qt (Using my Arch (recipe)[https://aur.archlinux.org/packages/qt-sdk-raspberry-pi]) fares no better.
+(Remedied as mentioned in last edit; Kernel was configured with hostile VA_48 option)

 Attempts at using Qt wayland as both server/client discharge with: